 HIV Prevention Program

-Banyan Health is dedicated to reducing the number of people diagnosed with HIV in Miami-Dade County through community outreach and integrative prevention and care services.
+Banyan Community Health is dedicated to reducing the number of people diagnosed with HIV in Miami-Dade County through community outreach and integrative prevention and care services.

 HIV Prevention Services in South Florida